 Each of our units of housing for homeless families is freshly cleaned and re-stocked with basic supplies about every three months.
 Once a family leaves, volunteers ready the home for the next family, replacing essential household goods and helping families move into their own apartment if needed.
 Volunteers also help with maintenance on the units and occasional garden or outside area cleanup.

-Congregations encourage their members to knit and crochet items to warm the heads hands and hearts of our neighbors in need.
-These are distributed during the Winter Coat Drive, at the CAST and other community programs.
+Congregations encourage their members to knit and crochet items to warm the heads, hands, and hearts of our neighbors in need.
+These are distributed during the Winter Coat Drive, at CAST and other community programs.
 Volunteers create the items, donate supplies and deliver to distribution points.
 New and warm heavy duty socks also are collected and much appreciated.